Looking for a location for a photo session or for a setting for a video?

 12. Take Accurate Notes

-Detail everything that you see into your notes.
+Detail everything that you see in your notes.

 Bring your camera to reinforce these notes.